agix/secretin/README.md

 Finally, this intermediate key is wrapped with your public key and linked with the hashed title.

 Another layer of authentication is added on server side.
-The derived key is SHA256'ed (again) and sent to the server that compare the SHA256 of it with the hash it saved when you created your account.
+The derived key is SHA256'ed and sent to the server that compare the SHA256 of it with the hash it saved when you created your account.

 This way the key is hard to BF, doesn't travel in clear on the wires and are not known by the server.